robertdebock/ansible-role-bareos_webui/README.md

 |[EL](https://hub.docker.com/r/robertdebock/enterpriselinux)|9|
 |[Ubuntu](https://hub.docker.com/r/robertdebock/ubuntu)|jammy|

-The minimum version of Ansible required is 2.12, tests have been done to:
+The minimum version of Ansible required is 2.12, tests have been done on:

 - The previous version.
 - The current version.
 - The development version.

-If you find issues, please register them in [GitHub](https://github.com/robertdebock/ansible-role-bareos_webui/issues).
+If you find issues, please register them on [GitHub](https://github.com/robertdebock/ansible-role-bareos_webui/issues).

 ## [License](#license)